sn0opy/alembic-constraint-issue/README.md

 ## State

 The project is in a state that now expects the user to create a new alembic revision for a change in the user model.
 Migrations are applied automatically while running `main.py`.
-Doing so will result in an exception due to the following
+Doing so will result in in the following exception:
-exception:

 ```plain
 [...]alembic/operations/batch.py", line 670, in add_constraint